krzentner/language-world/data/text-davinci-003/goal_md/handle-pull-side-2.md

 Steps:  1.
-Put gripper on the side of the handle  2.
-Rotationally move gripper onto handle  3.
-Pull up the handle with the gripper
+Put gripper around the handle  2.
+Pull up the handle
-    If the robot’s gripper is not on the side of the handle, we should move the gripper near the handle
+    First, put the gripper around the handle.
-    - When the robot's gripper is not near the handle, move the robot's gripper until the robot's gripper is near the handle If the robot's gripper is near the handle, we can rotate the gripper to put it onto the handle.
+    - When the robot's gripper is not around handle, move the robot's gripper until the robot's gripper is around the handle If the handle is left of the robot's gripper, pull up the handle.
-    - When the robot's gripper is near the handle and the robot's gripper is not around the handle, move the robot's gripper until the robot's gripper is around the handle
+    - When handle is left of robot's gripper and the robot's gripper is around handle, move the robot's gripper until the robot's gripper is vertically aligned with the handle
-    If the robot's gripper is around the handle, we can pull up the handle with the gripper.
-    - When the robot's gripper is around the handle, move the robot's gripper until the robot's gripper is above the handle